Metatavu/timebank-mywork-forecast-lambdas/README.md

 Staging implementation for selecting slack user ids (through an environment variable) who will receive all the messages sent by daily or weekly messages.

-For use in staging environment/ develop branch use the STAGING_IDS environment variable.
+For use in staging environment/ develop branch use the SLACK_USER_OVERRIDE environment variable.
 If this variable does not exist or is empty the program runs normally.
-Copy the variable and add it (`STAGING_IDS=<slackid>`) to the `.env` file.
+Copy the variable and add it (`SLACK_USER_OVERRIDE=<slackid>`) to the `.env` file.
-Multiple ids must be divided by `,` for example `STAGING_IDS=xxxxxxx,xxxxxxx,xxxxxxx`
+Multiple ids must be divided by `,` for example `SLACK_USER_OVERRIDE=xxxxxxx,xxxxxxx,xxxxxxx`

 ##### Getting your slack id
 1. Click on a user profile within Slack.